Kurento/kurento/source/features/security.rst

 If you will be using a signed certificate issued by a trusted Certificate Authority such as Verisign or Let's Encrypt, then you are done.
 Just skip to the next section: :ref:`features-security-kms-wss-connect`.

-However, if you are going to use an untrusted self-signed certificate (typically done during for development), then there is still more work to do.
+However, if you are going to use an untrusted self-signed certificate (typically during development), there is still more work to do.

 You can generate a self signed certificate by doing this: